r4lv/majo-v/README.md

   6am, '08_30.jpg' for an image displayed after 8:30, and so on.

 Options:
+  --version               Show version information.
-  --version               show version information (majo-v v0.1.0) -n, --dry-run           do nothing, just show which wallpaper would be set -g, --gui               start menu bar app and update wallpaper automatically --current-time 'HH_MM'  Overwrite current time used for selecting the most
+  -n, --dry-run           Do nothing, just show which wallpaper would be set.
+  -g, --gui               Start as menu bar app and update wallpaper automatically.
+  --current-time 'HH_MM'  Overwrite time used for selecting the most fitting image.
-                          fitting image.
-Formatted like 'HH_MM'.
   --help                  Show this message and exit.
 ```